OctopusDeployLabs/octopus-deploy-ha-bicep/README.md

 - `<Load Balancer Public IP>`:3390

-The UI can be access using HTTP only currently at;
+The UI can be accessed using HTTP only currently at;

 `http://<Load Balancer Public IP>`